Just add WATER: WebAssembly-based Circumvention Transports: Design

 \water also supports server-side connections, by similarly implementing corresponding \texttt{listen} and \texttt{accept}.

 \FigWorkingFlow

-\subsection{WebAssembly Transport Module(WATM)}
+\subsection{WebAssembly Transport Module (WATM)}

-A WebAssembly Transport Module (WATM) is a program compiled to a WebAssembly binary that implements a specific set of functions, allowing the \water runtime to interact in a consistent manner while allowing interchangeable WATMs the flexibility to apply arbitrary transformations to network traffic.
-For example, WATM binaries could wrap a stream in TLS (implementing TLS within the WASM binary), could add reliability layers (e.g. TurboTunnel~\cite{fifield-turbotunnel}, or could arbitrarily shape traffic by changing the timing or size of packets sent.
-The set of exposed functions provided by the \water runtime library allows the WATM binary to interact with the network interface abstraction and the runtime core to manage things like configuration, sockets, cancellation, and logging.
+A WebAssembly Transport Module (WATM) is a program compiled into a WebAssembly binary that implements a specific set of expected functions that its Host may invoke, allowing the \water runtime to interact in a consistent manner while allowing interchangeable WATMs have the flexibility to apply arbitrary transformations to network traffic.
+For example, WATMs could wrap a stream in TLS (implementing TLS within the WASM binary), could add reliability layers (e.g. TurboTunnel~\cite{fifield-turbotunnel}, or could arbitrarily shape traffic by changing the timing or size of packets sent.
+The set of exposed functions provided by the \water runtime library allows the WATM to interact with the network interface abstraction and the runtime core to manage things like configuration, sockets, cancellation, and logging.

-As Rust is one of the most mature languages for writing WebAssembly modules, we used it for our initial WATM binary prototypes.
-However, we note that any language that can be compiled to WebAssembly could be used in the future, and that the resulting binaries can run in any \water-compatible runtime.
+As Rust is one of the most mature languages for writing WATMs, we used it for our initial WATM prototypes.
+However, we note that any language that can be compiled to WebAssembly could be used in the future, and that the resulting binaries can run in any \water runtime build with WASI-compatible WebAssembly runtime.